lrondanini/swayjs/README.md

 SwayJS is not ready for production.
 The source code is still been tested and cleaned up and it's not ready to receive external PRs.

-That said, I would greatly appreciate anyone who would spend 10 minutes to install SwayJS to take it for a spin.
+That said, I would greatly appreciate anyone who would spend 10 minutes to install SwayJS and take it for a spin.
 I'm sure you wont be disappointed.

 # Installation and Requirements